XanaduAI/MrMustard/README.md

 Mr Mustard is a differentiable simulator with a sophisticated built-in optimizer, that operates seamlessly across phase space and Fock space.
 It is built on top of an agnostic autodiff interface, to allow for plug-and-play backends (`numpy` by default).

 Mr Mustard supports:
+- Bargmann representation of all states and channels on arbitrary number of modes with the ability to transform between other representations including:
     - Phase space representation of Gaussian states and Gaussian channels on an arbitrary number of modes
     - Exact Fock representation of any Gaussian circuit and any Gaussian state up to an arbitrary cutoff
 - Riemannian optimization on the symplectic group (for Gaussian transformations) and on the unitary group (for interferometers)
 - Adam optimizer for euclidean parameters
 - Single-mode gates (parallelizable):